TurboWarp/types/README.md

-# Types definitions for the Scratch VM and editor
+# Type definitions for the Scratch VM and editor

 Scratch doesn't provide type definitions for their libraries, so we wrote our own.